Royal Icing for Decorating Cookies

 Instructions

-- Start by emptying the powdered sugar into your mixer bowl with the whisk attached.
-Add the meringue powder and put on low for a couple of seconds to mix it.
+• Start by emptying the 2 pounds powdered sugar into your mixer bowl with the whisk attached.
+Add the 5 Tablespoons meringue powder and put on low for a couple of seconds to mix it.

-- Warm up about a 1/4 cup of water and add the flavoring (and corn syrup if using).
+• Warm up about a ¼ cup of water and add ½ teaspoon vanilla extract (and 2 Tablespoons corn syrup* if using).
 While the mixer is on low, slowly pour it in.
 Get a little more warm water in your measuring cup.

 Notes